bibak453/py_heart/README.md

 -- End20

 DisplayMessage invoked the text block from the TEXT file.
-End20 probably serves as a return function or end funtion.
+End20 probably serves as a return function or end function.
 Need to check.

 In TEXT files there are TextBlocks that are defined:
 -- *00